Kryowulf/Lambda/Tutorial/Ch02_BasicFeatures.md

 There are three kinds of statements recognized by the shell - expression statements, definitions, and module imports.

-Every expression evaluates to an object having one of four possible data types - a symbol, a lambda function, a module, or the standing input stream.
+Every expression evaluates to an object having one of four possible data types - a symbol, a lambda function, a module, or the standard input stream.

 We'll hold off on covering modules and module imports until [Chapter 3: Modules](Ch03_Modules.md).
 The standard input stream will be covered in [Chapter 4: Data Structures](Ch04_DataStructures.md).